Please ensure that you are running Macrium Reflect v6.1.1309 or later.

 Disk images cannot be used to backup Hyper-V Cluster Shared Volumes.

 Server 2012R2 Hyper-V Cluster Shared Volumes (CSV) can be backed up using the File and Folder backup functionality in Macrium Reflect.
+Earlier versions of Windows are not supported.

 You must use the File and Folder restore functionality to restore VHD and VHDX files.
 You cannot mount/browse backup files and use Copy and Paste to restore files larger than 4GB